Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Real McCoy’s Mouton Duffel

-We’re closing out the list with a fitting showstopper.
+We’re closing out the list with a true showstopper.
 Vintage specialists Real McCoy’s have gone full steam ahead with this glorious sheepskin duffel.
-As warm as an arctic parka and easily three times as heavy, the Mouton Duffel isn’t in its element until you take it outside.
+As warm as an arctic parka and easily three times as heavy, the Mouton Duffel is the warmest coat on this list by a wide margin.

 Drop Anchor in Maritime Style